Database Schema

 A database instance is an operational state that contains data at any time.
 It is a snapshot of the database.
 The database instances change over time.
 By following the strict validations, constraints and conditions set by the database designers, a DBMS can ensure that every instance (or state) is valid.

-Continue reading to learn about schemas:-
+Continue reading to learn about SEO

 5 Comments